-Chelan PUD anticipates the potential need to make site-specific changes in the location of Shoreline Management Designations to reflect on-the-ground conditions that were not anticipated or observed when it developed the designation mapping.
-This will most likely involve minor relocation of designation boundaries or site-specific waivers dependent on field observations.
-Unless a Management Designation is entirely removed or modified to an extent that requires remapping the entire location, Chelan PUD does not intend to amend the Program.
+Chelan PUD also anticipates the potential need to make site-specific changes in the location of Land Management Classifications to reflect on-the-ground conditions that were not anticipated or observed when it developed the classification mapping.
+This will most likely involve minor relocation of classification boundaries or site-specific waivers dependent on field observations.
+Unless a Land Management Classification is entirely removed or modified to an extent that requires remapping the entire location, Chelan PUD does not intend to amend the Land Management Program.
+During the review of Project mapping, minor changes, such as new development within an existing subdivision adjacent to the reservoirs or changes in recreational uses, will be noted in the Chelan PUD land use database and on the Project maps but are not anticipated to warrant amendments to the Land Management Program.
+These changes will be captured in Chelan PUD's monitoring and tracking system.
+Updated maps will be made available on Chelan PUD's web site or by hard copy, if requested.

-5.2.2 POTENTIAL PROGRAM AMENDMENTS
+5.2.2 POTENTIAL LAND MANAGEMENT PROGRAM AMENDMENTS

-Major changes within the Project Boundary may change goals and assumptions presented in this Manual.
-Chelan PUD established the following criteria that may indicate the need to consider a Program amendment:
+Major changes within the Project Boundary may change goals and assumptions presented in this Land Management Program.
+Chelan PUD established the following criteria that may indicate the need to consider a Land Management Program amendment:

-- New Residential Uses, Pressures, or Development Opportunities: These may include county-approved modifications to existing zoning, new housing developments, infrastructure improvements that could lead to new development, or socioeconomic changes affecting the influx, and out-migration of populations. - Major Commercial Upgrades or New Uses: Land adjacent to the Project reservoir may experience commercial growth or development.
-This could change over the lifetime of the Program and may necessitate reconsideration of Chelan PUD's management policies.
+New Residential Uses, Pressures, or Development Opportunities: These may include county-approved modifications to existing zoning, new housing developments, infrastructure improvements that could lead to new development, or socioeconomic changes affecting the influx, and out-migration of populations.

+Major Commercial Upgrades or New Uses: Land adjacent to the Project reservoir may experience commercial growth or development.
+This could change over the lifetime of the Land Management Program and may necessitate reconsideration of Chelan PUD's management policies.
+Chelan PUD will continue to monitor this type of Non-Project use and compile data that may be useful in the event a Land Management Program amendment becomes necessary during the review period.

-- Large Parcel Land Sales/Major Changes in Land Ownership: In the event that major parcels of previously undeveloped land change ownership, with an identifiable purchaser and new intent for use, Chelan PUD may review the Shoreline Management Designation to determine if amendments to the Program are warranted. - Changes within the Management Designation: The Shoreline Management Designation identified in this Manual are based on environmental, cultural, and aesthetic resources.
-Some of these designations are dynamic by nature.
-It is possible that within the review period new concerns such as nuisance aquatic vegetation or wetland habitat may change, therefore necessitating the re-evaluation and possible amendment of both management designations as well as the allowed uses within them.
-Chelan PUD also acknowledges the possibility that mapping of the designations may require site-specific modification.
+Large Parcel Land Sales/Major Changes in Land Ownership: In the event that major parcels of previously undeveloped land change ownership, with an identifiable purchaser and new intent for use, Chelan PUD may review the Land Management Classification designation to determine if amendments to the Land Management Program are warranted.

+Changes within the Management Classifications: The Land Management Classifications identified in this Land Management Program are based on environmental, cultural, and aesthetic resources.
+Some of these classifications are dynamic by nature.
+It is possible that within the review period new concerns such as nuisance aquatic vegetation or wetland habitat may change, therefore necessitating the re-evaluation and possible amendment of both management classifications as well as the allowed uses within them.
+Chelan PUD also acknowledges the possibility that mapping of the classifications may require site-specific modification.
+It will, during its six-year review of the Land Management Program, compare the original mapping with mapping it has updated in the interim between Land Management Program implementation and review period to assess any changes in classification locations over time.
+If this change has resulted in significant modification of a particular Land Management Classification area, Chelan PUD will consider the need to amend the Land Management Program.